lineality/split_csv_python_script/README.md

 that collectively contain all of the data.
 Or
 Recombine parts that have been split.
+(To recombine, enter 'combine' instead of a split number.)

 For example, if one file is too big, and you want to make four smaller files that contain all the data.